rubygems/bundler/DEVELOPMENT.md

      The `BUNDLE_DISABLE_POSTIT` environment variable ensures that the version of Bundler in `/path/to/bundler/lib` will be used.
 Without that environment setting, Bundler will automatically download, install, and run the version of Bundler listed in `Gemfile.lock`.
 With that set up, you can test changes you've made to Bundler by running `dbundle`, without interfering with the regular `bundle` command.

+To dive into the code with Pry: `RUBYOPT=-rpry dbundle` to require pry and then run commands.

 # Submitting Pull Requests

 Before you submit a pull request, please remember to do the following: